 In Canada, vismodegib is available only through a controlled distribution program (Erivedge Pregnancy Prevention Program).
 Female and male patients of reproductive potential must be registered with the program and comply with all requirements.
 Females of childbearing potential should use 2 simultaneous forms of effective contraception beginning at least 4 weeks prior to treatment initiation, during treatment (including treatment interruptions), and for 24 months after discontinuation.
-Pregnancy testing should be performed within 7 days prior to treatment initiation, monthly during treatment (including treatment interruptions) and for 24 months after discontinuation.
+Pregnancy testing should be performed within 7 days prior to treatment initiation, monthly during treatment (including treatment interruptions), and for 24 months after discontinuation.
 For females of child bearing potential, a new prescription is required each month to allow for monthly pregnancy testing.
 During treatment (including treatment interruptions) and for 2 months after treatment, male patients should not donate sperm and should use condoms with spermicide (even after vasectomy) if their partner is of childbearing potential.
-Any suspected exposure (directly or via seminal fluid) during pregnancy should be immediately reported to the Erivedge Pregnancy Prevention Program (EPPP) at 1-888-748-8926.
+Any suspected exposure (directly or via seminal fluid) during pregnancy should be immediately reported to the Erivedge Pregnancy Prevention Program at 1-888-748-8926.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)